gregsadetsky/blog/_posts/2023-10-08-you-can-use-github-actions-to-run-a-backend-web-server-kinda.markdown

          │                     │                               │              │
          │                 ┌───▼────────────────┐              │              │
 ┌────────▼────────────┐    │  another repo with │     ┌────────▼────────┐     │
-│ a repo containing   │    │  an express server │     │yet another repo │     │
+│ a repo containing   │    │  a node server     │     │   another repo  │     │
 │ backend code like   │    │                    │     │                 │     │
 │ an express server   │    └───────────┬────────┘     └─────────┬───────┘     │
 └──────────┬──────────┘                │                        │             │